pattersam/citypulse-etl/docs/report.md

 The main constraint on this project is time.
 It is being performed by a single developer over a weekend as a recruitment challenge.
 Therefore, only one iteration of design and development is being conducted.
 This means that while the primary goal is being achieved, there will be plenty of potential follow up work to further iterate, refine and improve the solution.

-In terms of technological constraints, since this project is starting from scracth and is being developed in isolation from any other systems, only open-source libraries and local computing resources are going to be used.
+In terms of technological constraints, since this project is starting from scratch and is being developed in isolation from any other systems, only open-source libraries and local computing resources are going to be used.
 However, technologies will be chosen that will enable the tool to be used with other databases and deployment environments.

 ## Explore and assess the data